narendra311777/mycode/README.md

 thank you
-run the shell script to make artifacts into docker images and pull into dockerhub create kubernetes cluster using kubectl or minikube and write deployment and service yaml files to create services to end users. we can perform blue green deployment strategy using deployment objects
+run the shell script to make artifacts into docker images and pull into dockerhub create kubernetes cluster using kubectl or minikube and write deployment and service yaml files to create services to end users. we can perform blue green deployment strategy using deployment objects...